-I’ve got a program that spots typos and the occasional MIA comma in my public posts installed.
-And apparently it also calculates my effectiveness in all my document drafts.
+My writing has a program supervising my keystrokes.
+The installation points out typos and the occasional MIA comma in my public posts installed.
+And apparently, it also calculates my effectiveness in all my document drafts.
 It sent me a personalized email today stating this week’s yield:

 8818 words written